tschutter/homefiles/README.rst

 #.
 Settings -> Settings Manager -> Window Manager -> Keyboard

-   * In the "????" row, select "<Alt>space" and click on the "Clear" button.
+   * In the "Window operations menu" row, select "<Alt>space" and click on the "Clear" button.

      Alt-space is reserved for just-one-space in Emacs.